integreat-io/map-transform/README.md

 Some highlighted features:

-- You pretty much define the transformation by creating the JavaScript object you want as a result, setting paths and transformation functions, etc. where they apply.
+- You pretty much define the transformation by creating the JavaScript object you want as a result, setting paths and transform functions (transformers) etc. where they apply.
 - There's a concept of a transform pipeline, that your data is passed through, and you define pipelines anywhere you'd like on the target object.
 - By defining a mapping from one object to another, you have at the same time